 Hervey Bay Ocean Festival

-The new Hervey Bay Ocean Festival pays homage to the importance of the ocean, promote the conservation of the marine environment.
+The Hervey Bay Ocean Festival pays homage to the importance of the ocean, promote the conservation of the marine environment.

 The migratory journey of the humpback whales can be experienced from numerous spots along Australia’s coastline.

-You can see the humpback whales from numerous spots along the coast but there’s no other place in Australia that compares to the whale watching encounters you’ll experience in Hervey Bay.
+You can see the humpback whales from numerous spots along the coast but there’s no other place in Australia that compares to the whale-watching encounters you’ll experience in Hervey Bay.

 Close encounters with humpback whales